 Getting through these unprecedented times

 But for almost four months now, I get to play with the terrible cards that I have.
 I am blessed to wake up every morning, to still do work despite the economic challenges, and spend quality time with the family.
-While this pandemic kept me from physically traveling, it allowed to me to discover more places, learn new cultures, and get more productive with life – by watching Kdramas.
+While this pandemic kept me from physically traveling, it allowed me to discover more places, learn new cultures, and get more productive with life – by watching Kdramas.

 What life has taught me this Quarantine